stratdev3/SimpleW/documentation/simplew/docs/addons/helper-razor.md

 # Razor <Badge type="tip" text="Official" />

-The [`SimpleW.Helper.Razor`](https://www.nuget.org/packages/SimpleW.Helper.Razor) is a Razor templating module for the SimpleW web server.
+The [`SimpleW.Helper.Razor`](https://www.nuget.org/packages/SimpleW.Helper.Razor) package is a Razor templating module for the SimpleW web server.
-It enables server-side HTML rendering using Razor syntax (via RazorLight) and integrates with SimpleW’s routing/controller system by introducing a ViewResult that the module can render into an HTTP response.
+It enables server-side HTML rendering using Razor syntax (via RazorLight) and integrates with SimpleW’s routing/controller system by introducing a `ViewResult` that the module can render into an HTTP response.

 This module is designed to feel familiar to ASP.NET MVC developers, while staying simple and minimal.